Online Counselling for Neurodivergent & Highly Sensitive Adults

 ☑︎ Carry a rich inner world that rarely has space to be fully seen

-Therapy with me offers a calm, reflective space where you don’t have to justify how your mind works.
-Together, we can explore how your high sensitivity or neurodivergence shows up in your life now — and what you need in order to feel more grounded, regulated, and connected to yourself.
+In therapy with me, you don’t have to justify how your mind works and you won’t need to perform or mask if you don’t want to.
+Together, we explore how your high sensitivity or neurodivergence shows up in your life now — and what you need in order to feel more grounded, regulated, and connected to yourself.

-For some people, these experiences are connected to neurodivergence — such as ADHD, autism, or related ways of processing — sometimes recognised later in life.
+For some people, these experiences are connected to neurodivergence — such as ADHD, autism, or related neurodivergent experiences — sometimes recognised later in life.
 For others, sensitivity has been present all along but never named or understood.

-I’m mindful of this both professionally and personally.
-As a late-diagnosed ADHDer, I understand how powerful — and sometimes unsettling — it can be to begin reinterpreting your life through a more compassionate lens.
+As a late-diagnosed ADHDer, I understand how powerful — and sometimes unsettling — it can be to begin reinterpreting your life through a more compassionate lens — and to grieve what was missed.

 Making sense of neurodivergence and sensitivity